 While Lughnasadh was merry-making, on Lammas thanks would be given for the coming grain harvest by prayers and offerings of bread.
-Loaves of bread from the new grain would be made on this morning.
+Loaves of bread, including a Lammas Bannock, would be made on this morning from the new grain.

 The day is more of a Christian tradition superimposed on the pagan one of Lughnasadh.

 Fairs would sometimes be held on the day following Lammas.

 The word “lammas” is presumed by some to be a contraction of “loaf mass.”